-In Coerced User design it is important to understand that unlike with Active Users, service value does not translate into Adoption.
-For Coerced Users, it translate into Acceptance.
-Designers need to account for the different kinds of Active User according to Rogers’ Innovation Adoption Life Cycle (Innovators, Early Adopters, Early Majority, Late Majority, Laggards)[7].
-Each of these Active Users must be addressed accordingly; a designer can’t approach a Smartphone for Millennials in the same way she approaches one for a Baby-Boomers.
+In Coerced User design it is important to understand that—unlike for Active Users—service value does not translate into Adoption.
+For Coerced Users, rather, it translates into Acceptance.
+Designers need to account for the different kinds of Active User—Innovators, Early Adopters, Early Majority, Late Majority, and Laggards—identified in Rogers’ Innovation Adoption Life Cycle [7].
+Each of these Active Users must be addressed accordingly; a designer cannot approach a smartphone for Millennials in the same way she approaches one for Baby-Boomers.

-The same is true with Coerced Users; the designer must be empathic to the kind of Coerced User she is designing for.
-As Coerced Users don’t actively use a product, they either reject it if they find it disturbing, or they accept it as a service that might be beneficial for others, but they consciously choose to not use it.
-We define a tool that can assist designers with this mapping; the Innovation Acceptance Life Cycle examines Coerced Users on the spectrum of acceptance: (1) The Supporter supports the innovation but doesn't use it.
+The same is true for Coerced Users; the designer must be empathetic to the kind of Coerced User for whom she designs.
+As Coerced Users do not actively use a product, they either reject it if they find it disturbing, or accept it as possibly beneficial for others while consciously choosing not to use it.

-(2) The Indifferent accepts it without supporting it.
-(3) the Soft Rejecter rejects the innovation but is not active about it, and the (4) Hard Rejecter actively rejects the innovation.
-Each of them must be approached differently.
-Bad design will cause a Coerced User to reject the innovation and the value it might entail via the city ecosystem.
-It is therefore important to understand factors that lead to innovation rejection or acceptance.
-These will assist with better Coerced User design.
+Here we may define a tool that can assist designers with this mapping.
+The Innovation Acceptance Life Cycle analyzes Coerced Users according to the following spectrum of acceptance: (1) The Supporter, who supports the innovation but does not use it; (2) The Indifferent, who accepts it without supporting it; (3) the Soft Rejecter, who rejects the innovation but not actively; and (4) the Hard Rejecter, who actively rejects the innovation.
+Each of these must be approached differently.
+Bad design will cause a Coerced User to reject the innovation and thus the value it might entail for the city ecosystem.
+For better Coerced User design, it is therefore important to understand factors that lead to innovation rejection or acceptance.

 Innovation Rejection and the Social Amplification of Risk

-The social, psychological, cultural, and economic background of a person, as well as media coverage and gut feelings have an impact on her perception of technology as a risk, or something of value [17-21].
-Instead of analyzing risk according to probability for occurrence and the intensity that it will cause, the individual analyzes it according to a fraction of the information she receives, using her psychological and cultural filters.
-To these filters she adds possible consequences of the risk occurring and then she designs a mechanism to cope with the it.
-This private and irrational action can become a public approach that leads to public actions [13].
+The social, psychological, cultural, and economic background of a person, as well as media coverage and gut feelings, have an impact on her perception of technology as a risk, or as something of value [17-21].
+Instead of occurrent probability and causal intensity, the individual analyzes risk according to her psychological and cultural filters, using only a fraction of the information she receives.
+To these filters she adds possible consequences of the risk, and then designs a mechanism to cope with it.
+This private and irrational action can then become a public approach leading to public actions [13].

-The Social Amplification of Risk theory suggests that an individual’s risk perception could have an amplification impact.
-Her family and community’s perception of risk are influenced by her, creating a ripple effect of risk perception [14].
-The “risk signals” are passed from "mouth to ear”, added to other personal perceptions that reframe the risk.
-This social amplification can impact social, political and economic structures.
-Innovation’s risk perception is framed in a short time as risky or not, after which the window closes.
-Once the public shapes its perception it is difficult to change it and so it is important to take this into account when designing for the Coerced User.
+The Social Amplification of Risk theory suggests that an individual’s risk perception might have an amplified impact.
+In a ripple effect, she influences her family’s and community’s perceptions of risk [14].
+The “risk signals” are passed from “mouth to ear,” adding to other personal perceptions that reframe the risk.
+This amplification can impact social, political and economic structures.
+In only a short time, innovation is framed as risky or otherwise; after this, the window closes.
+It is important to take this into account when designing for the Coerced User; for once the public shapes its perception, it is difficult to change it.

 Contextual Field Research Methodology

-Human Centered Design Research
+Human-Centered Design Research

-After establishing the “Coerced User” and the "Technology Acceptance Life Cycle” theories using the British Design Council’s Double Diamond approach, learning from academic and secondary sources, and interviews, we now turn to a contextual study to validate our theory.
+Enriched by relevant academic sources and interviews, and having established the Coerced User and Technology Acceptance Life Cycle theories using the British Design Council’s Double Diamond approach, we will now turn to a contextual study in order to validate our theories.

-Contextual Case Study: Shareable Electric Scooters
+Contextual Case Study: Shareable Electric Scooters in Tel Aviv